jeremyfilippo12-gif/SAS-plastic-waste-policy-analysis/README.md

 * Waste increase does not necessarily indicate policy failure
 * Supports evidence-based environmental decision making

+📌 Key Insight:
+The policy led to an increase in recorded waste (+2.91%), likely due to improved waste collection and reporting systems rather than increased waste generation.

 ## 📂 Project Structure

 * `report/` → Full thesis document